 This section offers information and advice to help you understand and avoid the risks related to drugs and travel.

-Severe penalties for using or smuggling illegal drugs
+Severe penalties for illegal drugs

 Examples of penalties around the world for serious drug charges include: